List of Burn Notice characters: Sugar

-Sugar (Arturo Fernandez) is a drug dealer who used to live next to Michael's loft.
+Sugar (Arturo Rossi) is a drug dealer who used to live next to Michael's loft.
 First seen in the first season's "Pilot", he threatened Michael to leave but Michael eventually ran Sugar out of the area.
-In the third-season episode "Noble Causes", Sugar became the client hiring Michael to help his handicapped cousin who had gotten accidentally mixed up with some bad people.
+In the third-season episode "Noble Causes", Sugar became the client, hiring Michael to help his handicapped cousin who had gotten accidentally mixed up with some bad people.
 In the fourth-season episode "Neighborhood Watch", Sugar appeared again as a resource for information.
 In the fifth-season episode "Bloodlines", Sugar supplies Michael with morphine for an injured human trafficker he is attempting to coax information from.
 During the sixth season, Sugar is interrogated by CIA agent Riley when she uses extreme rules against him in order to find Michael and the team.

 Though hostile towards Michael during their first encounter, Sugar eventually gains a large amount of respect for Michael that borders on hero worship.